Esantomi/Esantomi/README.md

 I am Esan.

-🏄 I believe going with the flow is one of the most important things in life.
+- 🏄 I believe going with the flow is one of the most important things in life.
-🌱 I’m currently learning Python, Machine Learning and NLP stuffs.
+- 🌱 I’m currently learning Python, Machine Learning, Deep Learning and NLP stuffs.
-📫 How to reach me: deomi@knou.ac.kr
+- 📫 How to reach me: deomi@knou.ac.kr

 ### 🎓 Education
 * ANONYMOUS UNIVERSITY, Seoul, Korea (2012 - 2018)